 We went with the most probable-sounding solution: overcoming the mistake with a coping saw.
 Thankfully, my uncle cut this nearly perfectly & even trimmed up a few other places.

-With some wood glue and clamps, we placed the two slivers of wood into their new homes and waited for it to dry before filling empty spots with wood putty.
+With some wood glue and tape, we placed the two slivers of wood into their new homes and waited for it to dry before filling empty spots with wood filler.

 I went to bed that night feeling grateful for their help, but chock full of stress.
 With all of my luck that week, I hated the idea of spending an entire class day on the edge of my seat, away from the action.
 The saga continues, along with a partial reveal on Friday… whew!